2 life-flighted after accident

-A Hampshire High grad and a Cumberland man were both life-flighted to Morgantown for treatment after a traffic accident on Green Spring Valley Road Tuesday night.
+GREEN SPRING — A Hampshire High alumnus and a Cumberland man were both life-flighted to Morgantown for treatment after a traffic accident on Green Spring Valley Road last week.

 West Virginia State Police said Clark’s northbound white 2010 Toyota Sienna minivan collided with Lease’s blue Chevrolet Silverado pickup on the road between Springfield and Green Spring.